 Touch (2016) – 15 mins

-Paul, 35, single, from a family of generational poverty, is way short on the money he owes.
-His sister, Connie, desperate for a sitter, and herself way short on rent money, asks Paul to come to her trailer to babysit, Emilie (6), & Benjamin (4).
+35, single, from a family of generational poverty.
+Paul is way short on the money he owes.
+His sister, Connie, desperate for a sitter, and herself way short on rent money, asks Paul to come to her trailer to babysit her children Emilie (6), & Benjamin (4).
 By asking her brother, did Connie make the right choice for a sitter?
 Morning brings more than a few surprises.